Why Your Website Isn’t Generating Leads (and 7 Fixes)

 7. The wrong traffic (or no traffic)

 Traffic that isn’t relevant won’t convert.
-It’s better to have 100 ideal visitors than 1,000 randoms.
+It’s better to have 100 ideal visitors than 1,000 random ones.
+If your website is not generating leads, it may be because the traffic doesn’t match your services or location.

 Fix it

-- Target “service + location” pages (e.g., Small Business Web Design Suffolk).
+- Create “service + location” pages (e.g. web design in Suffolk).

-- Add case studies by sector/location and link them from service pages.
+- Add case studies by sector and link them from service pages.

 - Fix on-page basics: one H1, descriptive titles/meta, internal links.